 When is the deadline to submit applications?

-December 15 for the subsequent Fall semester, and October 15 for the subsequent Spring semester.
+December 15 or January 15 for the subsequent Fall semester, and October 15 for the subsequent Spring semester.
 These deadlines apply to international applicants as well as applicants for financial aid.

 In which areas do professors in mechanical engineering at Rice conduct research?

 Aerospace sciences, biomedical systems, computational fluid dynamics, computational mechanics, fluids – thermal science, mechanical design, mechanics, systems dynamics and controls, tribology.
-Learn more about our research areas.
+Learn more about our research areas, here.

 What kind of financial aid is available?

 The only financial aid through the department is a graduate fellowship.
 It covers the cost of tuition and includes a monthly stipend for living expenses.
 If you feel there is an additional need for financial help, contact the Rice Office of Financial Aid.
 There is more information about options available through their office for U.S. citizens and permanent residents.

 Should I apply for financial aid (fellowships/assistantships) separately?
 Where can I find the application form?